Skip to content

 Currently supported:

-• UNTP DPP 0.6.1 (default)
+• UNTP DPP 0.6.1 — supported (legacy)

 Schema version is auto-detected from @context or $schema fields.
 You can also specify it explicitly:

-engine = ValidationEngine(schema_version="0.6.1")
+engine = ValidationEngine(schema_version="0.6.1") # opt in to legacy v0.6

 Validation Questions

-What are the five validation layers?
+What are the seven validation layers?

-2. Layer 1: Schema Validation — JSON Schema structure validation
+2. Layer 1: Schema — JSON Schema structure validation (SCH001SCH099)

-3. Layer 2: Model Validation — Pydantic type validation
+3. Layer 2: Model — Pydantic type validation (MDL001MDL099)

-4. Layer 3: JSON-LD Semantic — Context expansion and term resolution
+4. Layer 3: JSON-LD — Context expansion and term resolution (JLD001JLD099)

-5. Layer 4: Business Logic — Vocabulary codes, date logic, GTIN checksums
+5. Layer 4: Semantic — Date logic, GTIN checksums, mass-fraction sums (SEM001SEM099)

 Can I run only specific layers?